Published 3/12/20, updated 05/31/22 1304

 Thank you for being a part of keeping this area safe for the future of tourism!
 Rowleys Bay Resort is accepting guests!
 Please use our online reservation system to book or call the desk at 920-854-2385.

 We know that each business is operating in a slightly different way and figuring it all out can be confusing and weird.
 Rowleys Bay Resort celebrated 50 years in 2020!
 As a family owned business that has evolved through the decades, we know that keeping our guests and employees safe and healthy is key to helping you make those amazing vacation memories.

 What should you know about visiting Door County right now?

-- Most businesses require masks for entry, and you’ll find they are very much socially accepted and encouraged.
+- Some businesses still require masks for entry, and you’ll find they are very much socially accepted and encouraged.

 - Businesses, locals, and guests are diligently maintaining appropriate social distances and low occupancy in enclosed spaces.
 This may involve wait times for service or specific queueing locations.

-- Social expectations are that locals and guests will be wearing masks, keeping their distance, and avoiding high-traffic areas.
+- Social expectations are that locals and guests will be wearing masks if they are unvaccinated, keeping their distance, and avoiding high-traffic areas.
 Thanks for participating in this as well!

 What are we doing at the Resort?